Home | Study Links | Rhymes |

 Imagine a train moving along a train track and passing known and predetermined stops along

 the way.
-At each stop a new frequency is engaged to cover all non-prime numbers on the strip
+At each stop a new string is engaged to cover all non-prime numbers on the strip

 up to the next stop and ahead of the train.
 As the distances between stops increase continually

-the train can speed up since there are fewer stops and frequencies required.
+the train can speed up since there are fewer stops and strings required.
 Again, distance and

-speed increases but the frequency numbers decrease.
+speed increases but the string numbers decrease.
 In other words, placing progressively longer

 sections of track ahead of a faster and faster moving train.